tivereidoro/darey-react/README.md

-# React Hello World
+# React Click Counter App

 ## Objective:

-The goal of this project is to setup a basic react app to render a simple "Hello world!" text, using npm create vite.
+The goal of this project is to build a simple Click Counter application using React, with increase and decrease buttons.